Sun-lab/asSeq/compare_vs_RASQUAL/README.md

 3. Add the code to real data anlaysis, such as orginal data and permutated data in folder asSeq/pipeline_1KGP/

 4. Add description of simulaiton setup in Supplementary materails.
+Refine the writting in simulation sections, particular the last two sections.

+5. For figures of Fisher information matrix, add the code to generate data, modify the figures to replace “as-cnt” with ASReC, and for the panel with OD as title while you are actually looking at rho, you can use OD (rho) instead of OD.

-5. Compare matrixEQTL vs. TReCASE in asSeq2 in real data.
+6. Compare matrixEQTL vs. TReCASE in asSeq2 in real data.
 Use 200kb is fine.
 For real data anlaysis pipeline, we may consider a screening step using matrixEQTL.
 We do not want to run TReCASE for every gene and every SNP since it is time consuming.
 So first run matrixEQTL and only keep the asossocaitons with p-value < 0.1, and run TReCASE for those cases.
 To evaluate whehter such screening step makes sense, we will actualy run matirxEQTL and TReCASE for all gene,SNP pairs and compare results.
 When running matrixEQTL, first quantile normalize gene expression gene by gene, and thus matrixEQTL results is somewhat a rubust version of linear regression that use data quantiles rather than the raw data.
 Use the code in asSeq/pipeline_1KGP/quantile_transformation.R.
 We will see sometime TReCASE give significant association, but matrixEQTL does not.
 This is often the case with outlier.
 So we should discard those associaitons.

 ## to-do's (mostly finished)